 Online Cover Crop Conference, Future 2021 Meetings

-We have made the difficult decision to forego our annual in-person No-Till and Cover Crop Symposium in order to comply with COVID safety precautions, and keep folks safe and healthy.
+We made the difficult decision to forego our annual in-person No-Till and Cover Crop Symposium in order to comply with COVID safety precautions, and keep folks safe and healthy.
 But we have some other exciting options in the works.
 The 2021 event was intended to be a partnership between our conference and the Northeast Cover Crop Council’s Annual Conference.
-The NECCC Annual Conference has moved online and will be held on March 4, 2021.
-Read the agenda and register now:
+The NECCC Annual Conference was moved online and held on March 4, 2021.
+Read more about the NECCC, including their new cover crop decision tool.

 In addition the Champlain Valley Crop, Soil and Pasture and Northwest Crops and Soils Teams are working on bringing the NTCC Symposium ‘hyper-local” by potentially hosting smaller in-person meetings (with remote participation available) to build on the virtual NECCC meeting and fill the void of the NTCC Symposium.
 If there are topics you’re interested in hearing more about in your locale, reach out to Kirsten Workman and let her know.